The Insurance and Reinsurance Law Review: USA

 iv Intermediaries and the role of the broker

-There are a number of types of agents and brokers.
-Broadly speaking, a general insurance agent contractually represents the insurance company and is authorised to accept risks and issue policies, a soliciting agent has authority to seek insurance applicants, but has no authority to bind an insurance company, and a broker is a licensed, independent contractor who represents insurance applicants and ceding insurers in the negotiation and purchase of insurance or reinsurance.
+There are various types of agents and brokers.
+Broadly speaking, a general insurance agent contractually represents the insurance company and is authorised to accept risks and issue policies, a soliciting agent has authority to seek insurance applicants but has no authority to bind an insurance company, and a broker is a licensed, independent contractor who represents insurance applicants and ceding insurers in the negotiation and purchase of insurance or reinsurance.33

 The conduct of insurance intermediaries is regulated through state statutes and laws.
 Typically, an agent or broker has a duty to faithfully carry out the instructions of its client.
 Depending upon the circumstances, a heightened 'fiduciary duty' may also apply.

 The laws regarding insurance and reinsurance claims issues vary from state to state.
-The key issues include notice, good faith and dispute resolution.
+Key issues include notice, good faith and dispute resolution.

 With respect to notice, both insurance and reinsurance claims generally require that a policyholder or cedent provide reasonably timely notice of claims or other information.
 For insurance claims, timely notice is considered a condition precedent to coverage in many states and, in the absence of reasonably timely notice, a claim may not be covered.
-For reinsurance claims, in some jurisdictions, unless timely notice is stated to be a condition precedent in the reinsurance contract, a reinsurer seeking to avoid a claim on account of late notice must prove that it was economically prejudiced.
+For reinsurance claims, if timely notice is not a stated condition precedent in the reinsurance contract, some jurisdictions require a reinsurer to prove that it was economically prejudiced if it seeks to avoid a claim on account of late notice.

 Both insurance and reinsurance claims may involve issues of good faith and fair dealing.
 Insurance companies, for their part, must respond to the claims of their policyholders consistent with contractual good faith and fair dealing requirements.
 In reinsurance, the duty of utmost good faith applies to both cedents and reinsurers.
 Thus, while cedents must fully disclose all material information about the ceded risk, for most lines of business reinsurers have a concomitant duty to 'follow the fortunes' of their cedents, which requires indemnifying cedents for all businesslike, good faith, reasonable claim payments.